 During the early part of the downturn, the percentage of all cash buyers was not only in single digits, but for the couple of windows I pulled up, it was in the 3% to 4% range (spring 2006 and spring 2007).

 I think you could read the percentage of all cash buyers as a data point of home buyer’s confidence in the real estate market.
-Right now, the market is hotter than a year ago – and I don’t see that trend changing soon.
+Right now, the market cooling from a long run of exuberance.
+Let’s see if we get the typical cooling trend in winter.